codex-academy/codeX_Feb2015Intro/README.md

 * when the button under the first square is pressed it should make the  first square green.
 * when the button under the 2nd square is pressed the 2nd square it should make the button green.

+> This task will require to use:
+> * HTML & CSS
+> * Javascript
-> This task will require some HTML, CSS & Javascript - you will need to add some button handlers using Javascript
+> * add some button handlers using Javascript
-> and you will need to manipulate the CSS styling using Browser DOM from the browser.
+> * manipulate the CSS styling using the browser DOM

-> The DOM, stands for Document Object Model - this is an in memory representation of the elements contained in a
+> DOM, stands for Document Object Model - this is an in memory representation of the elements contained in a
 > HTML document.
 One can add behaviour to a web page by writing some Javascript code to interact with a web page's DOM.

  Concept          |   Code snippet     | Link